From its rudimentary beginnings in Spain in the 1940s, audio description has come a long way (see our timeline here).

 “Blind Citizens Australia and other organisations across the blindness sector have been advocating for twenty years to get an AD service on Australian television.
 We have shown extraordinary patience and a willingness to work collaboratively with Government through the various trials and consultation processes, but twenty years is too long, and we will no longer allow Governments to ignore us.”

-While audio description trials took place on the ABC in 2010 and iView in 2015, no Australian broadcasters had introduced a continuing service until this year.
+While audio description trials took place on the ABC in 2010 and iView in 2015, no Australian broadcasters had introduced a continuing service until 2020.